ShaiGilboa/PureHTMLPage/README.md

 # PureHTMLPage
-building a page in pure HTML5
+building a page in pure HTML

 ---